Langara student club members feel “strangled” by college restrictions

 Clubs help students find community

-Akashdeep Singh, vice president of events and operations at the Langara Punjabi Association, said that his club has been running for two semesters and has never before faced a problem with booking rooms.
-The booking issues and a requirement to give the college 28-days notice for events has reduced the frequency of their events.
+Akashdeep Singh, vice president of events and operations at the Langara Punjabi Association, said that recent room booking issues and the notice policy have reduced the frequency of their events.

 “We have a passion to create cultural awareness….
 So we try to organize events, but like, planning it in 28 days of advance is not feasible,” said Singh.